ecce, post-sapien

 (After Ecce, Homo by Friedrich Nietzsche, 1908)

-Why do things seem so crazy in the world today?
-Many feel that nothing seems to make sense anymore.
-Economic, political and social structures feel out of control.
+The feeling that nothing seems to make sense anymore.
+Economic, political and social structures feel out of our control.
 What was once scandalous, unacceptable or sometimes even criminal is now just another day.

 What has changed?
 How did this come to be?

 Some consider this to be the end of the American empire or the inevitable outcome of a capitalist system.
+I believe it to be something else.

 One of McLuhan’s final and critically important explorations was the Tetrad of Media Effects, which defines media and its impact on us: